Vac-U-Tug, Jr.

 Little trick I used when installing the rear ballast.
 Used BBs in a plastic bag.
 Soaked in epoxy.
 Stuffed them under the shaft and set them down a bit.
 Then used a piece of the tray liner U section to create a tidy little channel around the shaft and to clear the motor. removed the section when epoxy had hardened.
 Made a task I was dreading very simple.
 Anyway thanks for the great little tug.
 I am sure it will be used a lot at the Seawind racing club I belong to in Auckland.
 We have over 50 boats with 12 to 20 regularly racing every weekend.
 Cheers!
 Craig in Auckland, New Zealand.

 (This was so nice that I had to show the entire letter!)
 Dear Philip, Enclosed are a couple photos of my Tug taken on its first shake down cruise.
 I must say your kit and instructions are the best and most complete I have ever seen.
 This is the first tug I have ever built and while it was more work intensive than it first appears I had no problems in its construction thanks to your great instruction book.
 The finished Tug is well worth the effort in building.
 Your attention to detail in the kit made it pleasure to build.
 I particularly liked your inclusion of all the clamps required in joining the deck to the hull.
 The tug floats right on its waterline and sailed right off the building board.
 At full throttle it settles into its bow wave trough at what appears to be hull speed.
 I may try your hopped up motor for some heavy towing.
 So far the only mods I have done are the addition of two bollards mounted on the forward and aft decks.
 Whenever the Tug is out on the lake it brings favorable comments and questions on What is it? and Where can I get one?
-All in all I am very pleased with my Vac-U-Tug Jr. and am looking forward to many years of fun with it and then passing it on to my Grandson.
+All in all I am very pleased with my Vac-U-Tug and am looking forward to many years of fun with it and then passing it on to my Grandson.
 Best wishes, Charlie, San Diego

 I'll send you another couple of photos by separate email.
 I really like the tug.
 It handles even better than it looks.
 The 4-blade propeller and 8.4V battery push the bow to hull speed in less than 2'.
 Thanks for the great model.
 Bill